-St. Peter's Catholic Primary SchoolOur Curriculum
+St. Peter's Catholic Primary SchoolOur Curriculum 2023

-The topic curriculum at St Peter’s is broad and balanced and fully aligned to the 2014 National Curriculum.
-Topics and focuses have been selected to inspire, motivate and engage children in memorable learning experiences and to teach them skills to prepare them for life.
+The academic curriculum at St Peter’s is broad and balanced and fully aligned to the 2014 National Curriculum.
+Topics and foci have been selected to inspire, motivate and engage children in memorable learning experiences and to teach them skills to prepare them for life.
 The curriculum is ambitious and relevant to the children in the school.
 The school’s shared mission that ‘we put Jesus at the heart of everything we do’ permeates through the whole curriculum.

 The aim of the topic curriculum is to develop and enhance children’s skills within Geography, History, Art and Design, and Design and Technology.
 The topic curriculum will build on the children’s learning and experiences from early years and equip them with the essential knowledge and skills to thrive within Key Stage 3 and beyond.

 The topic curriculum has been carefully sequenced to ensure that the children receive several opportunities across Key Stages One and Two to secure and embed the knowledge and skills which they are taught.
 Throughout their journey at St Peter’s, the children will be provided with sequences of work which gradually build on their understanding and knowledge of the world they live in, while developing their creative and innovative thinking.